Last Updated: December 9th, 2020 at 4:16 pm

 If your child is facing felony drug possession charges in Florida, the penalties are even more serious.
 Consequences will almost certainly include time in a juvenile detention facility.
 Additionally, if your child is of a certain age the courts may try them as an adult.

 Fines can amount to thousands of dollars and a felony record will follow them well into adulthood.
 It may become hard for your child to find employment or rent a house or apartment with a felony record.
-For this reason, it is imperative that you hire an aggressive criminal defense attorney.
+For this reason, it is imperative that you hire an aggressive criminal defense attorney in South Florida.

 Additionally, while misdemeanor drug possession charges for minors are not deemed public record, felonies can be looked up by anyone.
 The Florida courts protect minors with misdemeanor charges and keep their files confidential, but the rule does not apply to those with felony charges.